On pattern-avoiding permutons: Discussion and further questions

 \subsection{Nondifferentiable pattern-avoiding permuton}

-Theorem~\ref{thm:molecule} together with Lusin's theorem tells us that we can think of the support of a pattern-avoiding permuton as a union of graphs of partial functions that are continuous on a set with complement of arbitrary small positive measure.
+Theorem~\ref{thm:molecule} together with Lusin's theorem tells us that we can think of the support of a pattern-avoiding permuton as a union of graphs of partial functions that are continuous on a set whose complement is of arbitrary small positive measure.
 The following example shows that continuity cannot be strengthened to differentiability.
-More precisely, we construct a function $f: [0,1] \rightarrow [0,1]$ whose restriction to any subset of $[0,1]$ of positive measure is not differentiable and the permuton supported on the graph of this function is avoiding the pattern $(3142)$.
+More precisely, there exists a function $f: [0,1] \rightarrow [0,1]$ whose restriction to any subset of $[0,1]$ of positive measure is not differentiable and the permuton supported on the graph of this function is avoiding the pattern $(3142)$.

 Consider the quaternary expansion (with digits $0,1,2$ and $3$) of the numbers in $[0,1]$.
 This is well-defined for all, but countably many numbers, the rational numbers whose denominator is a power of two.
 We will ignore this countable set.
 Let $f$ be the function that swaps $1$ and $2$ for every coordinate.
-This function is injective (up to a nullset) and measure preserving; in particular we can indeed construct a measure whose support is the graph of $f$ and which satisfies both uniform marginals properties.
+This function is injective (up to a nullset) and measure preserving, hence its graph is the support of a permuton.

 First we argue that the graph of $f$ is free of $(3142)$.
 Suppose for a contradiction that there are four numbers $x_1<x_2<x_3<x_4$ such that $f(x_2) < f(x_4) < f(x_1) < f(x_3)$.
 Consider the first digit where $x_1$ and $x_2$ differ.
 Clearly this digit should be $1$ for $x_1$ and $2$ for $x_2$.
 The number $x_4$ cannot differ in an earlier digit, since $f(x_2) < f(x_4) < f(x_1)$.
 Hence $x_3$ being less than $x_4$ can also not differ in an earlier digit.
 We will get a contradiction when checking the critical digit: $f(x_3)>f(x_1), x_3>x_2$ implies that this digit of $x_3$ should be $3$, but then $x_4$ also has digit $3$ here contradicting $f(x_1)>f(x_4)$.